 It may be difficult to set a fair rate when you are first starting out.
 If it’s too low, you won’t be able to meet your monthly goals and you may attract clients that won’t value your work.
 If set too high, clients will most likely hire somebody else with comparable skill and a lower rate.
 Be objective about your experience and the worth that your work can bring to your clients.
 For instance, If you’re a beginner, don’t start at $40 per hour.
 Start lower and gradually raise your rate as you complete projects and gain experience.

 For your reference:

-A minimum federal wage in the United States for 2018 was 7.25 U.S. dollars, while average hourly wages in December 2018 were 23.05 USD.
-A low skilled employee earns 1960 USD per month, while a high skilled employee earns 4520 USD per month on average (source).
+A minimum federal wage in the United States is 7.25 U.S. dollars, while average hourly wages in May 2021 were 30.33 USD.

-As for average income per month (in USD) around the world, here is data from 2017 for some countries:
+As for average income per month (in USD) around the world, here is data from 2019 for some countries.